-To that point, the definition for “alone” for a child under 7-years-old should absolutely include the parent being physically near a child and within earshot.
-Being in a different room than a calm baby or an exploratory toddler is completely fine for whatever interval the child is content with, but the second commotion or trouble can be detected, parents need to be ready to spring into action.
+To that point, the definition for “alone” for a child under 7 should absolutely include the parent being physically near a child and within earshot.
+Being in a different room than a calm baby or an exploratory toddler is completely fine for whatever interval the child is content, but the second commotion or trouble can be detected, parents need to be ready to spring into action.

-How Long Can Middle & Elementary Schoolers Be Left Alone?
+How Long Can Middle and Elementary Schoolers Be Left Alone?

 It’s not until a child gets into the middle of his or her elementary years that parents should consider leaving them alone in the more literal sense.
 And even then, a massive number of factors — geography, maturity, etc. — dictate whether alone time should be implemented.

-“In general, most children can be left alone for an hour or so between 8-10 years of age.
-If an 8-year old must be home after school alone, it’s best to have them call to check in, and have a structured schedule set for homework, chores, TV, etc. until parents get home,” says Howe.
+“In general, most children can be left alone for an hour or so between 8 and 10 years of age.
+If an 8-year-old must be home after school alone, it’s best to have them call to check in, and have a structured schedule set for homework, chores, TV, etc. until parents get home,” says Howe.
 “It depends on the age and the temperament of the child: Some kids are content playing alone and are very mature or responsible.
 Others can’t be trusted.
 Also, each state has specific laws about the age when a child can be left alone.”

 How Long Can Tweens and Teens Be Left Alone?

 As for tweens and teens, the term “no two kids are the same” is taken to the extreme.
-As such, a parent’s willingness to let a kid stay home alone, babysit younger children, or go off into the world is wholly dependent on how much they trust them.
-A well-behaved, mature 13-year-old could feasibly stay home alone for an evening, while a rebellious and misbehaved 17-year-old might as well be leashed at all times.
 For parents, it all boils down to trust, trial, and error.